 There are a lot of personal blogs about China and quite a few websites that focus on ethnic issues, but FarWestChina is unique in that it offers an entertaining commentary on my personal life in Xinjiang alongside a well-researched background of the region’s history, ethnicity, and customs.

-If you’d like more information on FarWestChina you can get in touch with me using my contact page.
+If you’re looking to connect with me feel free to use my contact page.
 This includes interview requests, guest post submissions, or if you just want to introduce yourself.
 I do my best to respond to all emails in a timely manner.